-Sow shallow into a firm, fine seedbed.
+Sow shallow into a firm, fine seedbed and ensure redlegged earth mite are controlled early.

 It is important to graze quite heavily approximately six weeks after seeding to encourage the sub-clover.
 Then remove the stock at early flowering to encourage seed set of the clover.
+With medic pastures, graze moderately to control grasses until flowering.
+Carefully monitor summer grazing, as over-grazing of pods will reduce future pasture regeneration.